CBI arrests Lalu Prasad's 'man Friday' Bhola Yadav in land-for-jobs scam in railways | Law-Order

 The Central Bureau of Investigation (CBI) also conducted searches on Wednesday at four premises -- two each in Darbhanga and Patna -- belonging to Yadav, who was the officer on special duty (OSD) to the then railway minister Prasad between 2005 and 2009, they said.

+The agency has also arrested a railway employee, Hridayanand Chaudhary, who is an alleged beneficiary of the scam, the officials said.

-Yadav, fondly referred to as ''Hanuman'' or the ''shadow'' of Prasad among Rashtriya Janata Dal (RJD) supporters, was questioned by the CBI in connection with the scam, in which land measuring over one lakh square feet belonging to job aspirants' families in Patna was allegedly purchased or transferred to Prasad's family members in return for group-D jobs in the railways.
+Yadav, fondly referred to as ''Hanuman'' or the ''shadow'' of Prasad among Rashtriya Janata Dal (RJD) supporters, was questioned by the CBI in connection with the scam, in which land measuring over one lakh square feet belonging to job aspirants' families in Patna was allegedly purchased or transferred to Prasad's family members in return for group-D jobs in the railways as substitutes.

 The CBI suspects that Yadav had played a crucial role in facilitating the jobs and later, the transfer of land to Prasad's family.